African socialism: Julius Nyerere and Ujamaa

+The failure of Ujamaa to deliver on its promises of development and equality led to a wave of intense backlash in the late 1970s-80s.
+In 1981, the Tanzanian government committed to its “National Economic Survival Programme”, a set of policy changes designed to liberalize the economy.
+Nyerere stepped down from the Presidency in 1985, but continued to advocate for his model of socialism until his death.
 By the end of his political tenure, 96% of children had gone to primary school, 50% of them being girls.
 Female life expectancy had grown from 41 to 50.7 years between 1960 and 1980 and maternal mortality rates dropped from 450 per 100,000 births to under 200 by 1973.
+Posthumously, Nyerere and Ujamaa have seen a resurgence in popularity in Tanzania.